scaleoutsean/kubefire/README.md

 It is possible to get volume lists from both kubectl and tridentctl, work with the latter and warn on any discrepancies, but I haven't seen a situation in which that may be necessary.

+## Workflow for failover and failback

-## Process of failover and failback with Kubernetes-SolidFire pairs
+### Failover and failback with Kubernetes-SolidFire pairs

 TODO.

-## Process of failover and failback with single Kubernetes cluster
+### Failover and failback with single Kubernetes cluster

+This approach is discouraged because of its complexity.

 To failover, we simply reverse the direction of replication, add the remote SoOlidFire as new Trident back-end and use Trident CSI to import PVCs from the secondary SolidFire.
 This entire procedure takes seconds if you have the inputs prepared.